 Source: Aquafeeds and the environment Report

 The above mentioned points show that the processes of aquaculture in other countries are untrustworthy and consumers must be cautious before consuming imported seafood.
 Aquaculture production is in infancy state in Mauritius and it is not necessary that the same process is used to grow up farmed fish across the island.
-However, there is a probability that our local aquaculture producers use similar methods for seafood farming.
-Unfortunately, several attempts were made to contact the Director of fisheries from the Ministry of Ocean Economy, Marine Resources, Fisheries and Shipping through mail and phone calls to provide explanation about this issue, but the attempts went in vain.
+An officer from the Aquaculture Division of the Albion Fisheries Research Centre explains that she cannot reveal which antibiotics are used in Mauritius as it is “highly confidential“.
+However, as consumers are we not allowed to know what antibiotics we are consuming through aquaculture products?

-On one side of the coin, fisheries production, which includes aquaculture production in Mauritius, brings financial revenue to the government.
-On the other side of the coin, the method used to breed the farming fishes in Mauritius can probably be the same as other countries which is undoubtedly causing a detriment to the health of consumers.
+On one side of the coin, fisheries production, which includes aquaculture production in Mauritius, brings financial revenue for the government and creates various jobs for people across the island.
+On the other side of the coin, the method (usage of antibiotics) used to breed the farming fishes in Mauritius can probably be the same as other countries which is undoubtedly causing a detriment to the health of consumers.
 Therefore, for their own well-being, consumers must inquire where the seafood comes from.